robertjd/okta.github.io/_source/_docs/api/resources/apps.md

 Profile Requirements

-* The profile is not encrypted, so don't store sensitive data in it.
+* The `profile` property is not encrypted, so don't store sensitive data in it.
-* The profile doesn't limit the level of nesting in the JSON schema you created, but there is a practical size limit.
+* The `profile` property doesn't limit the level of nesting in the JSON schema you created, but there is a practical size limit.

 ### Delete Application
 {:.api .api-operation}